World Day Against Child Labour

 On World Day Against Child Labour various activities tailored to educate and inspire change are held across the nation.
 These can include panel discussions, educational seminars, fundraisers, and social media campaigns to raise awareness about the issue and emphasise Australian consumers' responsibility.
 By actively participating in the observance, Australians can contribute to international efforts in eradicating child labour and create a positive change for the millions of vulnerable children worldwide.
 The World Day Against Child Labour is observed annually on June 12th.

-World Day Against Child Labour facts
+Top 7 Facts for 2026 World Day Against Child Labour in Australia

 Top things to do in Australia for World Day Against Child Labour